brightboy373/Exploratory-Data-Analysis-on-Retail-Sales-for-Oasis-Infobyte/README.md

  - Product Performance: Aggregated data by product category, gender, and revenue.

-### Data Aggregation
+### Data Visualization

-- Created pivot tables to aggregate data for customer insights and product performance:

- - Customer Insights: Aggregated data by gender, age group, and revenue.
+- Created two dashboards in Excel to visualize insights:

+ - Customer Analysis Dashboard: Focused on customer demographics and purchasing behavior.

- - Product Performance: Aggregated data by product category, gender, and revenue.
+ - Product Performance Dashboard: Focused on product category performance and sales trends.

+- Used charts such as donut charts, bar charts, and line charts to present insights effectively.

 ## Insights:
 ### Customer Analysis: